per2jensen/dar-backup/index.md

   - Copies dar_static to server
   - Simple to add backups, including directories to include and to exclude in each backup
   - Run a single backup definition from backups.d/
+  - Adds backup to catalogs, for easier restoring down the line
+  - Cleanup script can run perodically or manually
   - sshfs *can* be used to mount remote directory (this was previously hard coded into the script) an ssh key setup has to be in place for the automatic mount
   - Logs to a logfile in a user configured directory